Samuel Masarik

 In the past, I have led group and individual psychotherapy sessions in the Gypsy community.

 I have been called to work with many top specialists in psychotherapy.
 Many of them promote methods rooted in Buddhism or Hinduism.
-The modern third wave of Cognitive Behavioral Therapy (CBT) uses predestination paradigms in understanding mental disorders and doesn't leave place for mercy and repentance.
+The modern third wave of Cognitive Behavioural Therapy (CBT) uses predestination paradigms in understanding mental disorders and doesn't leave room for mercy and repentance.
 It understands faith only as a mental form of avoidant behaviour in coping with anxiety.
 I would like to be more direct and clear in talking about Jesus with colleagues who have lost their Christian faith.